ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 ### TryDecrypt(Key, in Nonce, ReadOnlySpan<byte>, ReadOnlySpan<byte>, Span<byte>)

-Attempts to decrypt and authenticate the specified data using the specified key.
-If successful, the specified span of bytes is filled with the result.
+Attempts to decrypt and authenticate the specified ciphertext using the specified key, nonce, and associated data.
+If successful, the specified span of bytes is filled with the decrypted plaintext.

     public bool TryDecrypt(
         Key key,